polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ## Description
 Yocto Project, through its standard layers mechanism, can directly accept the format described as a layer.
 The BSP (Board Support Package) captures all the hardware-specific details in one place in a standard format, which is useful for any person wishing to use the hardware platform regardless of the build system they are using.

+The polarfire-soc-yocto-bsp is a minimal layer on top of meta-riscv to provide additional modifications:
+ - Out of kernel device tree & config support.
+ - Additional Kernel support for Polarfire SoC

 Our BSP targets the mpfs 'PolarFire SoC'.

 ## Yocto Overview